5,030: Policy on Use of Uncrewed Aircraft Systems (UASs) and Drones

 - If the proposed operator and crew plan to fly over roads, submit a plan to avoid flying directly over vehicles;

 - A description of the emergency procedures that are in place for lost link with the UAS and/or engine failure during planned flights, landings and take-offs; and

 - If the proposed operator is not a University employee, the operator shall maintain liability insurance coverages satisfactory to the University and shall name the University as additionally insured on their insurance and/or provide a written indemnification satisfactory to the University, agreeing to indemnify the University against all claims related to the operation.
 Submit the certificate of insurance evidencing the required coverage or the signed indemnity agreement with the Operations Plan.

 The fully completed Operations Plan must be submitted at least seven (7) calendar days prior to operations.
 Operations Plans that are incomplete; fail to comply with applicable laws, government regulations, and other University policies and guidelines; pose an unacceptable threat to health, safety, privacy, or the environment, as determined by the University; or are judged by the University to be against the best interest of the public and/or the University, will not be approved.

 The VPRI (or designee) has final authority to approve or deny any Operations Plan.

-For operations on campus, the UAV pilot must call the University Police Services “Duty Office” line at (775) 745-6195 and notify the police officer on duty that they are about to commence the flight.
+For operations on University property other than the University of Nevada, Reno at Lake Tahoe, the UAS pilot must call the University Police Services “Duty Office” line at (775) 745-6195 and notify the police officer on duty that they are about to commence the flight.
 Once finished, the officer on duty should be notified that the flight operations have been completed.